Goinza/Plugins-for-SRPG-Studio/Weapons and Items as Original Data/$readme.txt

 You can create a Execute Script event with the type "Call Event Command".
 To make this work, you need to set the Object Name to "AddSpell".
 Finally, you need to specifiy in the Original Data tab the unit that will receive the new weapon/item, and also change the Value 1 to the ID of the Original Data that will be added to the unit.

+CREATE ITEM THAT GRANTS THE USER A SPELL
+You can create an item that will teach a unit a specific spell if the unit has the ability to use any magic type.
+    - Create an item of type Custom with the keyword "SpellItem".
+    - Add custom parameters to define the weapon or item to give to the user and the prerequisites to use the teaching item.
+      teachSpell: the ID of the weapon or item to teach in Original Data. reqCategory*: the weapon category the user must be able to use at least one of in order to use the item (0: weapons, 1: bows, 2: magic) staffReq*: true or false, are staff users also allowed to use this item?
+      *Optional parameters.
+If you leave off both optional parameters, then there is no prerequisite and any unit can use the item.
+      Example: {teachSpell:2, reqCategory:1, staffReq:true} allows units who can use bows to learn the spell with ID 2.
+Staff users are also eligible.

 BALLISTA
 You can also make a unit use a specific weapon in a specific tile, like for example a ballista that is fixed in a tile and can be used by archers.